 It’s at this point we’d like to remind people that we are a registered non-profit and can write receipts for any donated equipment, as well as monetary donations (which are also welcome).
 If you or someone you know has equipment that is in good condition and are willing to part with it please contact us at email@example.com or 603-988-5798.
 We also have a equipment donation proposal form that you can fill out here, which provides us with details for review so we can determine if it will work for the wood shop.

-If you can make a monetary donation towards this effort you can do so through this form below.
+If you can make a monetary donation towards this effort you can do so one our donate page.
 We will provide you with a receipt of donation.

 Glass Bottle Cutting Workshop December 17th @ 2:00 PM – 5:00 PM